Balancing work and life can be a challenge! This working mom survival guide is a must-read for anyone struggling with getting it all done.

 Here’s the deal: no working mom “does it all.”
 Every one of us has a finite 24 hours in the day—we just need to make sure every minute is spent wisely.

 One of the best ways to do that is to be efficient with your time.
-To start, limit or get rid of distractions, both in the office and when you’re at home.
+To start, limit or get rid of distractions, both at work and at home.
 Break errands throughout the day, like going to the bank during your lunch break or the store before school pick up.

 And drop anything that isn’t helpful or doesn’t make you happy.
 How might you better spend your time?
 What are the activities that suck your time and leave you right where you started?
-What can you do with your time so you can get more done?
+What can you do so you can get more done?

 A few ways to hack your time include:

-- Bring your baby with you around the house.
+• Bring your baby with you around the house.
 If you saw my home when I had babies, you’d find a gazillion ways I toted them with me.
-I’d have infant bouncy seats in one room, a swing in the other.
+I’d have infant seats in one room and a swing in the other.
 They had their cribs and bassinets and blankets galore for tummy time.

-- Keep meals simple.
-I’m talking an hour max to cook.
-Slow-cooker recipes work well, as do meals that sit in the oven or on the stove top and don’t need your constant attention.
+• Keep meals simple.
+I’m talking an hour max of active cooking time.
+Slow-cooker recipes work well, as do those that sit in the oven or on the stovetop and don’t need your constant attention.

-- Cook just one dinner for everyone, including the baby.
+• Cook just one dinner for everyone, including the kids.
 Once your baby has advanced to eating solids, don’t cook different meals.
-Prepare a milder or simpler version of the recipe, or blend it up for her.
+Prepare a milder or simpler version of the recipe, or blend it for her.
 And don’t cook a separate meal for your older kids just because they’re picky—they’ll learn to eat the food you offer.

-- Keep your baby items simple.
-If you’ve ever had complicated bottles with a zillion parts, you know what I’m talking about.
-Stick to baby items that don’t need a ton of washing or maintenance.
+• Keep your baby items simple.
+If you’ve ever had complicated bottles with a zillion parts, you know how difficult those are to clean.
+Stick to items that don’t need a ton of washing or maintenance.

 For instance, stick to the essentials, like putting your milk storage bags in the refrigerator.
 (Don’t even worry about washing pump parts—stick those in the fridge for now.)
-Clean later in the evening after the baby is asleep, and fold laundry while you watch television or listen to a podcast.
+Clean in the evening after you’ve had dinner with the kids, and fold laundry while you watch television or listen to a podcast.

-As kids get older, doing things around the house while the kids are awake gets easier.
-For now, save anything you don’t need to do right this moment for later so you can spend time with the baby.
+As kids get older, getting chores done gets easier.
+For now, save anything you don’t need to do right this moment for later so you can spend time with them first.

 3. Change your work schedule